 For those with more mild levels of addiction, outpatient rehab is ideal for people who can recover while at home instead of at a rehab facility.
 Those who work, attend school, and have other important responsibilities can do so while still attending treatment sessions while living a more independent lifestyle at home.

-Drug and alcohol treatment programs generally fall into one of two categories—inpatient (residential) or outpatient treatment.
-While equally focused on rehabilitation, each type has unique attributes and benefits.
-Inpatient programs are intensive residential treatment programs designed to treat serious addictions.
-Outpatient programs are part-time programs that allow the recovering user to keep going to work or school.
-It’s important for both the addict and family to determine together which treatment program will be the right one.
+Outpatient programs are part-time programs that allow the recovering user to keep going to work or school, while still attending treatment sessions rigorously throughout the week as needed.
+It’s important for both the addict and family to determine together which type of outpatient treatment program will be the right one.

-- Patient stays home and goes to treatment during the day
+- The patient stays home and goes to treatment during the day

 - More affordable